VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Example Workflow Walkthrough

 \section{Example Workflow Walkthrough}

 This section illustrates the end-to-end \framework{} pipeline on two representative hypotheses: one imaging-based group comparison (ACDC) and one multivariate survival analysis (UCSF-PDGM).
 For each, we show the artifacts produced at each phase and demonstrate the full audit trail.
 Both examples use the frontier model configuration (GPT-5.2).
-The colored phase boxes below follow the phase decomposition in \ifeccv Figure~1 of the main paper\else Figure~\ref{fig:overview}\fi.
+The colored phase boxes below follow the phase decomposition in Figure~\ref{fig:overview}.